pomdtr/vt/README.md

-# val - A Companion Cli for Val Town
+# val - A Companion Cli for val.town

 ## Installation